QMeqGR/qm-maxima/README.txt

                                                              (line  902)
 * U:                                     Functions and Variables for qm.
                                                              (line  717)
+* Uop:                                   Functions and Variables for qm.
+                                                             (line 1482)
 * xm:                                    Functions and Variables for qm.
                                                              (line  458)
 * xp:                                    Functions and Variables for qm.